simonsan/organize/README.md

 ## Configuration
 This tool requires a YAML configuration file.
 You can find an example configuration at ```examples/config.yaml```.
-In this file you must declare rules that will define the program's behaviour.
+In this file you must declare rules that will define the program's behaviour as follows:
-Each rule is an object like this:

 ```$xslt
 rules: